Dforrunner/react-code39-barcode/README.md

 | lineSpacing | number  | 10          | The spacing between the display text and the barcode.                         |
 | className   | string  | ""          | Any valid css class that will be applied to the barcode container             |
 | id          | string  | ""          | HTML id for the barcode container                                             |

-The table above lists the props that can be passed to the `Barcode39Svg` component.
-Each prop has a corresponding type, default value, and description.

-Please note that the `value` prop is required and must be a string representing the value to be encoded as a Code39 barcode.
-The other props are optional and have default values specified in the table.

-Feel free to modify these props according to your requirements.

-## Performance

-This library was specifically created to address the performance issues found in other Code39 barcode generation libraries.
-By being lightweight and optimized for server-side usage, it ensures fast and efficient barcode rendering.

-## Contributing

-Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/your-repo-link).

 ## License